gloriading/move/README.md

 * [ to-do / question]------------------------------------------------
-- loading animation when something loads in the background
+- when render the new record form , when i click on exercise input field the `- exercise` tab disappears. want to make it not appeared in the first place

+- click on a record in the previous month, the modal shows but freezes (opacity thing)

+- after changing format of record form, the autocomplete does not work

 - font awesome does not work ( `_month_calendar.html.erb` )
-- after changing format of record form, the autocomplete does not work
-- when render the new record form , when i click on exercise input field the `- exercise` tab disappears. want to make it not appeared in the first place

 - news feed, articles with Pictures, the pictures sometimes will become very big

+- loading animation when something loads in the background

+- add `choose another date` to the record form
 - get rid of unnecessary gems

 - add custom flash messages!